sdroege/gstreamer-rs/docs/gstreamer/docs.md

 `DeviceProviderExt::start` may already have been called by another user of the object, `DeviceProviderExt::stop` needs to be called the same number of times.

+After this function has been called, `DeviceProviderExt::get_devices` will return the same objects that have been received from the `MessageType::DeviceAdded` messages and will no longer probe.

 # Returns